oyyarko/100-days-of-ds-code/README.md

 # 100-days-of-ds-code

 ## Day 3:
-Product of subarray of array: Create every possible sub-arrays from given array, and then multply it Finding Subset from array:
+Product of subarray of array: Create every possible sub-arrays from given array, and then multply it \n Finding Subset from array:

 ## Day 2: